 Let’s face it, our culture is up for the taking.
 People love us, but don’t understand what it’s like to be us.
 There are issues black gay and bisexual men face that require a specific voice.
 While water and borders separate us, the black gay and bisexual experience unite us.
-Black Gay Blog is about celebrating the beauty in the black gay and bisexual experience.
+Black Gay Blog is about supporting, celebrating, and increasing the visibility of our black gay and bisexual experience.
 There’s imagery that showcases our beauty.
-Posts that capture the ease at which our complex existence manifests in a world that seeks to minimize us.
+Posts that capture the ease at which our complex lives manifest in a world that seeks to minimize our reality.
 All the while, successfully blending our existence eloquently.

 Black Gay Blog is interactive and easy to follow.
 Posts are regular and shared across multiple social platforms.
 With the click of a button, there’s content that intersects at some point of your black gay or bisexual experience.
 Which makes Black Gay Blog unique.
 You don’t have to be HIV positive to understand why we must continue to conversate.
 You can live in the US and understand the importance of human rights in Botswana.
 No region or person is off-limits, because well, our black gay and bisexual experience knows no boundaries.

 The creator and editor of blackgayblog.com, Paul Boakye, shares his vision for the website and what we can expect.

 Is there an article, or moment, where you thought, wow, “we” really aren’t being seen?

 Black people were not reflected on British television, so I started to write many years ago.
 I started blackgayblog.com a few weeks ago because there’s no international lifestyle magazine provision for black gay/bi men online.
 The WOW moment was much less about being seen than being heard, to be honest.
 It was about a need for us to communicate with each other, and to document our world.